 Dental issues are almost numerous.
-They are much more in number than are they normally seem to be.
-We often tend to forget that dental health is equally important as the other parts of our body and therefore don’t pay heed to many of the anomalies that could have been addressed at a much earlier stage!
+They are much more in number than they normally seem to be.
+We often tend to forget that dental health is equally important as the other parts of our body and, therefore, don’t pay heed to many of the anomalies that could have been addressed at a much earlier stage!
 One such issue is an inappropriate gum line.

 What is an Inappropriate Gum Line?

-Sometimes the gums might seem to be placed too low or too high on your teeth which makes the look of your smile very awkward.
-Gums that cover a large portion of your teeth makes the latter look small and vice versa.
-Teeth appearing long due to insufficient portion of gums covering them, actually takes place due to the problem of gum recession.
+Sometimes, the gums might seem to be placed too low or too high on your teeth, which makes the look of your smile very awkward.
+Gums that cover a large portion of your teeth make the latter look small and vice versa.
+Teeth appearing long due to an insufficient amount of gum covering them actually takes place due to the problem of gum recession.
 This is corrected basically by the cosmetic dental procedure known as gum contouring, which encompasses some amount of tissue sculpting for the purpose of reshaping the gums.

 Why Do Gums Exhibit Unevenness?